noahehall/theBookOfNoah/0current/aws/0networking.md

   - route propagation
     - routes dynamically propagated to route tables
     - ^ but vpcs require static routes with transit gateways

+### route tables

+- should have their own section here

 ## route53